 Increased rainfall and water flow from land will reduce the salinity of the Baltic Sea.
 Currently salinity is maintained by infrequent salt water inflows from the Danish straits.
 Climate change can affect the occurence of these inflows in unexpected ways, possibly making them even less frequent.
 Reduced salinity would change the stratification of the sea water, as well as affect the habitants of the sea.
 Marine species would suffer, while species adapted to fresher water would thrive.

 As climate change progresses, some species’ range extends to the north.
 The Baltic Sea has already had its share of non-indigenous species, i.e. species that are not part of the sea’s original ecosystem.
-The ecosystem and foodwebs of the Baltic Sea are simple, which makes it easier for the non-indigenous species to override the original ones – especially if the sea’s native, marine species are already suffering from the water’s reduced salinity.
+The ecosystem and foodwebs of the Baltic Sea are somewhat simple, which makes it easier for the non-indigenous species to override the original ones – especially if the sea’s native, marine species are already suffering from the water’s reduced salinity.
 The loss of marine key species, such as bladder wrack, would have dramatic effects on the sea’s fauna, and it would greatly weaken the sea’s biodiversity.
 Losses in biodiversity would make the Baltic Sea’s ecosystems increasingly vulnerable to the effects of climate change.